MohammedAhmed1-cell/Github_Portfolio25/README.md

 # Github Portfolio 2025
 JustIT Bootcamp Projects 2025

 Welcome to the Github_Portfolio25 wiki!
-My name is Mohammed Ahmed and this repository will give you the run down of what I have done throughout my time in the data skills bootcamp at JustIT.
+My name is Mohammed Ahmed, a grauate in software engineering and now learning about data and this repository will give you the run down of what I have done throughout my time in the data skills bootcamp at JustIT.

 Here is my portfolio website if you want to check it out - https://sites.google.com/view/mohammedahmedsportfolio/home